Overconsumption (Not Overpopulation)

 February 2004

-The Guardian reported on a secret Pentagon report that predicted climate change will lead to nuclear war, major European cities will sink into the ocean, and Britain would descend into “Siberian” climate by the year 2020.
+• A Pentagon report predicted nuclear war, major European cities sinking into the ocean, and Britain turning into a Siberian climate by 2020, as The Guardian reported.

 September 2012